 - Select a meal plan

-- If you are in the Eberly College of Science, College of Agricultural Sciences, and College of Earth and Mineral Sciences, complete and submit the FISE General Application form including the short essay by June 15.
+- If you are in the Eberly College of Science, College of Agricultural Sciences, or College of Earth and Mineral Sciences, complete and submit the FISE General Application form including the short essay by June 1.
 If you are in the College of Engineering, complete the Engineering Special Living Option Application.